carbon-language/carbon-lang/llvm/docs/GettingStartedVS.rst

 You will also need the `CMake <http://www.cmake.org/>`_ build system since it generates the project files you will use to build with.
-CMake is bundled with Visual Studio 2019 so seperate installation is not required.
+CMake is bundled with Visual Studio 2019 so separate installation is not required.

 If you would like to run the LLVM tests you will need `Python
 <http://www.python.org/>`_.
 Version 3.6 and newer are known to work.
 You can